BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 Broadsides are certainly more rare these days.
 You can even travel abroad without worrying about the Royal Navy murdering your family.

-Unfortunately, modern finance has only papered over the age-old problem of who gets what and why.
+Unfortunately, modern finance has only papered over the problem.
 The temporary prosperity afforded by money printing is always tempting.

 We have been tremendously fortunate.
 The prosperity of the last several decades managed to lower incentives for largescale war.